 Online Horse Racing Betting

-With most states permitting online racing betting, a competitive industry has developed around the sport.
-As long as you live in a racing-friendly state, you have at your fingertips numerous racing betting apps and websites to choose from – each with its own unique advantages.
+With most states permitting online horse racing betting, a competitive industry has developed around the sport.
+As long as you live in a racing-friendly state, you have at your fingertips numerous horse racing betting apps to choose from – each with its own unique advantages.

 Best Horse Racing Betting Sites

-Three big names dominate online racing betting sites in the US today: AmWager, TVG and TwinSpires.
-There are many other racebook options out there, but these three are the most well-known and operate in most states.
+Three big names dominate online horse racing betting in the US today: AmWager, TVG and TwinSpires.
+There are many other online racebooks operating, but these three are the most well-known brands in most states.

 For quick reference, we’ve included a list of accepted states at each betting site in the comparison table below.
 You can also scroll down a bit further on this page for a full map of racing laws across the US.

 Developing a quality mobile betting app is an expensive undertaking, so it is not exactly shocking that the three most successful horse racing sites also have the best mobile apps.
-If being able to bet on the go is important, any one of the AmWager, TVG or TwinSpires apps will serve you well.
+If being able to bet on the go is important, any one of the horse betting apps mentioned on this page will serve you well.

-Some of the smaller racing sites out there also offer mobile betting apps that will get the job done, but the big three are a clear step above in terms of functionality and performance.
-Things to look for when choosing a racing betting app include:
+Some of the smaller horse racing sites out there also offer mobile horse racing betting apps that will get the job done, but the big three are a clear step above in terms of functionality and performance.
+Things to look for when choosing a horse betting app include:

 - Live racing video: Live racing video always makes the experience feel more “real” in addition to just being more fun.
 Being able to watch races on the go is a standard feature with the best racing apps.